Taniksha2004/Portfolio-Website/README.md

 This project was built using modern web technologies to ensure performance and maintainability.

-HTML5: For the structure and content of the website.
+HTML: For the structure and content of the website.

 CSS: For the utility-first styling and responsive design.

 JavaScript : For interactivity, smooth scrolling, and scroll-triggered animations.

-Getting Started

 **Deployment**